Barack Obama on mass surveillance

-U.S. president Barack Obama has received widespread criticism due to his support of government surveillance.
-President Obama released many statements on mass surveillance as a result.
+Former U.S. President Barack Obama favored some levels of mass surveillance.
+He has received some widespread criticism from detractors as a result.
+Due to his support of certain government surveillance, some critics have said his support violated acceptable privacy rights, while others dispute or attempt to provide justification for the expansion of surveillance initiatives under his administration.

+One of the primary reasons for modern surveillance techniques and beliefs directly resulted from the attacks on 9/11.
+This led to the desire of U.S. intelligence agencies to intercept communications by potential terror organizations in the planning of such attacks within the United States.
+The debate is one of privacy or safety.

 The Patriot Act

-As a senator, Obama condemned the Patriot Act for violating the rights of American citizens.
-He argued that it allowed government agents to perform extensive and in-depth searches on American citizens without a search warrant.
-He also argued that it was possible to secure the United States against terrorist attacks while preserving individual liberty.
+As a senator, Obama condemned the Patriot Act for violating the rights of American citizens, arguing that it allowed government agents to conduct extensive and in-depth searches on American citizens without a search warrant.
+He also contended that it was possible to secure the United States against terrorist attacks while preserving individual liberty.
 However, in 2011, Obama signed a four-year renewal of the Patriot Act, specifically provisions allowing roaming wiretaps and government searches of business records.
-Obama argued that the renewal was needed to protect the United States from terrorist attacks.
-In spite of this, the renewal was criticized by several members of Congress who argued that the provisions did not do enough to curtail excessive searches.
+Obama argued that the renewal was necessary to protect the United States from terrorist attacks.
+Despite this, the renewal faced criticism from several members of Congress who argued that the provisions did not do enough to limit excessive searches.
 Obama also received criticism for his reversal on privacy protection.

 Initial reaction to NSA mass surveillance leaks

 In June 2013, reports from a cache of top secret documents leaked by ex-NSA contractor Edward Snowden revealed that the U.S. National Security Agency (NSA) and its international partners had created a global system of surveillance that was responsible for the mass collection of information on American and foreign citizens.

 Obama initially defended NSA mass surveillance programs when they were first leaked.
 He argued that NSA surveillance was transparent and claimed that the NSA is unable and had made no attempt to monitor the phone calls and emails of American citizens.
 Following Snowden's admission to leaking classified documents regarding national surveillance, Obama attempted to ignore the issue of NSA surveillance.
 It was speculated that Obama did this to avoid complicating the Department of Justice investigation into Snowden.

 In August 2013, Obama argued that his administration was already in the process of reviewing the NSA surveillance programs when they were leaked by Snowden.
 Obama stated that it would have been best for the American people to have never learned about the programs.
 He also criticized Snowden for not using existing systems within the federal government for whistleblowers.
-The latter statement was criticized as Snowden would have been directed to one of the committees responsible for protecting the secrecy of NSA surveillance if he had used the existing whistle-blower system.
+The latter statement was criticized, as Snowden would have been directed to one of the committees responsible for protecting the secrecy of NSA surveillance if he had used the existing whistleblower system.
 However, he also promised to make public information about government surveillance and work with Congress to increase public confidence in the government.